placidfox/JetpackChess/README.md

 # JetpackChess
 Chess Board Library for Jetpack Compose

-The goal is to serve as an interactive board to train with puzzle or practoce your opening lines.
+The goal is to serve as an interactive board to train with puzzle or practice your opening lines.

 [early developpement]